bemeurer/bemeurer.github.io/content/post/2019-04-22-the-lost-ark.md

 highway were so pronounced that it caused the needle to move around, it would skip grooves, or just sounds like garbage whenever a truck or the train passed by.
-I was so frustrated I packaged everything back in their respective boxes and placed in in a remote corner of the house where I would positively forget about their existence.
+I was so frustrated I packaged everything back in their respective boxes and placed it in a remote corner of the house where I would positively forget about their existence.
 That never quite happen, the amplifier box that I hid under the sofa created a pronounced bump on the cushion, a mildly annoying reminder of the passion I had left behind.
 Much like my equipment, the sofa quickly felt into